 }

-If you observe the above example, we implemented operator precedence with multiple operators and the evaluation of expressions will be done based on the priority of operators in c# programming language.
+If you observe the above example, we implemented operator precedence with multiple operators.
+The evaluation of expressions will be done based on operators' priority in the c# programming language.

-This is how we can implement operator precedence in c# programming language based on our requirements.
+This is how we can implement operator precedence in the c# programming language based on our requirements.